CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Basic CQS Algorithm

 \paragraph{Mutex on Top of CQS.} To illustrate how primitives should use CQS, consider the simple mutex implementation from Listing~\ref{listing:mutex_basic}.
 The rough idea is to maintain a \texttt{state} field (line~\ref{line:mutex_basic_state}) that stores $1$ if the mutex is unlocked, and $w \leq 0$ if the mutex is locked.
 In the latter case, the negated value of $w$ is the number of waiters on this mutex.

 Initially, the mutex is unlocked and its \texttt{state} equals $1$.
 When a \texttt{lock()} operation arrives, it atomically decrements the state, setting it to $0$ (line~\ref{line:mutex_basic_dec}), so the logical state becomes ``locked''.
-Since the previous logical state was ``unlocked'', the operation completes immediately (line~\ref{line:mutex_basic_dec}).
+Since the previous logical state was ``unlocked'', the operation completes immediately (line~\ref{line:mutex_basic_lock_locked}).
 However, if another \texttt{lock()} arrives after that, it changes \texttt{state} to $-1$, keeping the logical state as ``locked'' and incrementing the number of waiters.
-Since the mutex was already locked, this invocation suspends via CQS, returning the corresponding \texttt{Future} (line~\ref{line:mutex_basic_lock_susp}).
+Since the mutex was already locked, this invocation suspends via CQS (line~\ref{line:mutex_basic_lock_susp}).
 Likewise, \texttt{unlock()} increments \texttt{state}, either making the mutex ``unlocked'' if the counter was $0$, or decrementing the number of waiters (line~\ref{line:mutex_basic_unlock_inc}).
 In the latter case, \texttt{unlock()} resumes the first waiter via CQS (line~\ref{line:mutex_basic_unlock_resume}).
-It is worth emphasizing that both \texttt{lock()} and \texttt{unlock()} contain only three lines of easy-to-follow code when using CQS.
+It is worth emphasizing that \texttt{lock()} and \texttt{unlock()} contain only five lines of easy-to-follow code in total.

 \paragraph{Non-Blocking Operations.} Synchronization primitives typically provide non-blocking variants of operations, such as the \texttt{tryLock()} sibling of \texttt{Mutex.lock()}, which succeed only when the operation does not require suspension.
-However, their support becomes non-trivial when \texttt{release(..)} comes before \texttt{suspend()}, so the data (e.g., the lock permit) is stored in CQS and cannot be extracted without suspension; thus, the non-blocking sibling cannot access it.
+However, supporting them becomes non-trivial when \texttt{resume(..)} comes before \texttt{suspend()}, so the data (e.g., the lock permit) is stored in CQS and cannot be extracted without suspension; thus, the non-blocking sibling cannot access it.

-To solve the problem, we introduce a special \emph{synchronous} resumption mode, so that \texttt{release(..)} always makes a rendezvous with \texttt{suspend()} and does not leave the value in CQS, failing when this rendezvous cannot happen in bounded time.
-We consider this part an extension to \sqs{} and present it in Appendix~\ref{appendix:sync_async}.
+To solve the problem, we introduce a special \emph{synchronous} resumption mode, so that \texttt{resume(..)} always makes a rendezvous with \texttt{suspend()} and does not leave the value in CQS, failing when this rendezvous cannot happen in bounded time.
+We view this as an extension to \sqs{} and present it in Appendix~\ref{appendix:sync_async}.